I’ve been on a carnivore diet for over a decade, and pork is a regular part of my diet.

 Vitamins B6 and B12 provide blood cell formation and aid brain function, and selenium is good for thyroid function [5] [6].

-Several studies found that pork’s unhealthy reputation is unjustified, and there’s no evidence that links red meat to heart disease or cancer [7] [8].
+Several studies found that pork’s unhealthy reputation is unjustified, and no evidence links red meat to heart disease or cancer [7] [8].
 Even saturated fats found in pork aren't bad.

 You don’t have to stress over these health concerns as long as you eat unprocessed instead of processed meat.

-Tip: Ask for lean cuts when buying pork for the most health benefits, especially if you want to consume fewer saturated fats.
+Tip: Ask for fresh lean pork cuts for the most health benefits when buying pork, especially if you want to consume fewer saturated fats.

 Related Articles: